I'm interested in

 From the second year, you can choose to pursue primary or secondary education.
 As part of your studies you’ll undertake professional practice including observation and participation in schools, practice teaching, internships and community field studies every year, ensuring you graduate with a wealth of practical experience and networks.

 Curriculum areas covered in primary education include history and geography, the way language develops and works, mathematics, science and technology, health and physical education and the arts.
-You’ll also have the option to study a double major in special needs education, or complement your study with a minor in English, health and physical education, mathematics or science.
+You’ll also have the option to study a double major in early childhood, special needs education, or complement your study with a minor in English, health and physical education, mathematics or science.

 Secondary education invests you with the knowledge and skills to teach teenage students through years 7 to 12.
 You can choose to study a double major (junior secondary, learning support) and a teaching area, or two teaching areas (biology, chemistry, design, drama, English visual arts etc.)